 In an example scenario, Ansible uses an “inventory” to track what kind of server stack you want to replicate.
-For example, if you want an inventory that consists of everything you’ll need for a basic web server (Linux, MySQL, PHP and Apache, and perhaps Nginx) you can use the Ansible inventory to reflect these packages.
+For example, if you want an inventory that consists of everything you’ll need for a basic web server (Linux, MySQL, PHP, Apache, and perhaps Nginx) you can use the Ansible inventory to reflect these packages.
 Ansible uses the YAML programming language to build the inventory.

-All you need to do is this instance is add these pieces of software to your inventory and Ansible can spin them up in a virtual environment.
+All you need to do in this instance is add these pieces of software to your inventory and Ansible can spin them up in a virtual environment.
 Likewise, the same inventory could be used within one physical server to spin up multiple virtual machines.

 On a smaller scale, you can use Docker locally to quickly spin up virtual software containers.
-For example, if you wanted to test something in a fresh Linux installation you can use Docker to create the necessary dependencies.
+For example, if you want to test something in a fresh Linux installation you can use Docker to create the necessary dependencies.
 This is, in essence, a virtual instance because it’s not an independent computer system, but rather it requires the host computer in order to run.

 VMs and Data Recovery